Spring

 Who uses Spring?

-According to our data, Spring is used on over a thousand sites, including amazon.com, netflix.com, and spotify.com.
+According to our data, Spring is used on over a thousand sites, including such established ones as netflix.com, spotify.com, and flickr.com.

 Do academic institutions use Spring?